uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-- **Class**: A class is a blueprint or template that defines the properties (fields) and methods (functions) that an object can have.
+- **Class**: A class is a blueprint or template that `defines the properties (fields) and methods (functions)` that an object can have.

-- **Object**: An object is an instance of a class.
+- **Object**: An object is `an instance of a class`.
 It represents a concrete occurrence of the class, with specific values for the class properties.

 #### Chinese Explanation: